3ls-it/openai-assistant/README.md

-## OpenAI Assistant CLI Client
+## OpenAI Assistant Terminal Client

 ### About

-  This is a terminal-based OpenAI Assistant client.
+  This is a terminal-based OpenAI Assistant client, which of v2.0.0-beta uses the Textual UI.
 I put this together for personal use as I do most of my work in the shell.
 This is not meant to take the place of OpenAI's Codex CLI tool, but is meant to be a general-purpose AI assistant.

   It was developed and is used on Unix-like systems with no consideration for that Other OS, though it should work on